chrisbroski/sketchpad-calculator/README.md

 ###Why Current Calculator Apps Suck

 When calculators were first developed, they were miracles of engineering, but the immaturity of the technology had limited options for the user interface.
 We had to be taught how to use a calculator.
 We changed our behavior to match the interface of the first calculators, and it was well worth the effort.
 But this was decades ago, and the calculator interface has stayed the same.
-Skimming through calculator apps in the Google store, the overwhelingly most common UI design is a photo realistic picture of a calculator.
+Skimming through calculator apps in the Google store, the overwhelmingly most common UI design is a photo realistic picture of a calculator.
 This is not what innovation looks like.
 We now have the technology to make a mathematical interface intuitive and effortless, and that is exactly what I want to attempt.

 ###Prototype UI

 Writers scribble a first draft; painters begin with a rough sketch.
 I have found that a powerful start to a new design is to build the first solution that comes to mind as quickly as possible, then listen to what that teaches you.
 I based my first design on how math is done on a pad of paper.
 My goal was to create a digital UI that reproduces that exact same process step-by-step.

 Making a proof-of-concept UI can require a lot of self-discipline because it is going to look and work terribly.
 It will be a buggy, clunky, feature-poor hack that is nowhere near a viable product.
 That's OK.
 Get yourself psyched up for the inevitable suck.
-This is a research excercise, and the goal is to delve into the target problem as a first small step toward a solution.
+This is a research exercise, and the goal is to delve into the target problem as a first small step toward a solution.
 Don't show this to anyone.
 They wouldn't understand.

 Another struggle when creating a fast first prototype is leaving out all features that are not the core, critical ones that you wish to test.
 The hard ones for me to leave out were: